LiamWray00/Elastic-SIEM-Lab/README.md

 # Elastic SIEM Home Lab

-This is my personal home lab simulating a small SOC environment: an endpoint monitored by Elastic Security, generating, detecting, and investigating simulated attacker behavior (network reconnaissance and SSH brute-force).
+Hello!
+This is my hands-on home lab simulating a small SOC environment.
+I deployed an endpoint monitoring stack with Elastic Security, then generated, detected, and investigated simulated attacks (network reconnaissance and SSH brute-force) across multiple hosts — including tuning a rule that was flooding alerts and scripting a rule export via Kibana's API.

 ## Architecture